Bouhbouh/Tetrakaideca/README.md

 node app
 ```

-Now on a Firefox web browser we need to open the master client by typing the following address and port :
+Now on a Firefox web browser we need to open the master client by typing the following address and port this can be done on the 5th tablet or direclty on the computer by using *localhost* instead of the IP address :

     your_IP_address:8080